 Safety on construction sites in Australia has come a long way in the past ten years.
 Reports from leading authorities and government organisations show that injuries on site have decreased significantly.
 However, construction sites are still very dangerous places, and accidents still happen.

-If you’ve been injured at work, then you could be entitled to compensation.
-The specialist work injury lawyers at Millner and Knight can help you make a No win, No Payment construction site compensation claim.
+If you’ve been injured, then you could be entitled to compensation.
+The specialist construction lawyers at Millner and Knight can help you make a No win, No Payment construction site compensation claim.

-We can also help you with workplace injury and workers compensation claims too.
+We can also help you with workplace injury claims too.

 - Working at heights resulting in a fall